-When working your way through the settings, there are informative tooltips for each option which help to clarify exactly what each option does.
-This was much appreciated as the effect of some of the options was a little unclear; however the tooltips provided meaningful explanations that made them easy to understand.
+When working your way through the settings, there are informative tooltips for each option that help to clarify exactly what each option does.
+This was much appreciated as the effect of some of the options was a little unclear; however, the tooltips provided meaningful explanations that made them easy to understand.

 After checkout, the customer will be shown the order confirmation page which will confirm their delivery date and time.
 The customer also gets an order confirmation email which contains their scheduled delivery details.

 Once an order has been placed by a customer, it can then be viewed in the WordPress admin area as usual.
 The fact that a delivery date has been specified is not indicated on the ‘orders’ page.
-It is only when an order is opened that the delivery date can be seen.
+Only when an order is opened can the delivery date be seen.

 There are three pricing options for this plugin, depending on how many online stores you want to use it on: